dart-lang/tools/pkgs/coverage/README.md

 package:coverage has partial support for [workspaces](https://dart.dev/tools/pub/workspaces).
-You can run `test_wth_coverage` from the root of the workspace to collect coverage for all the tests in all the subpackages, but you must specify the test directories to run.
+You can run `test_with_coverage` from the root of the workspace to collect coverage for all the tests in all the subpackages, but you must specify the test directories to run.